aiven/devportal/docs/products/postgresql/reference/list-of-advanced-params.rst

     - The overall maximum number of server connections per database (regardless of user).
 Setting it to 0 means it is unlimited.
   * - ``pgbouncer.autodb_pool_mode``
     - string
-    - The ``PGBouncer`` pool mode: with ``session``, the server is released back to the pool after the client disconnects; with ``transaction``, the server is released back to the pool after the transaction finishes; with ``statement`` the server is released back to the pool after the query finishes (transactions spanning multiple statements are disallowed in this mode).
+    - The ``PgBouncer`` pool mode: with ``session``, the server is released back to the pool after the client disconnects; with ``transaction``, the server is released back to the pool after the transaction finishes; with ``statement`` the server is released back to the pool after the query finishes (transactions spanning multiple statements are disallowed in this mode).

       The default value is: ``session`` A valid range is: ``session``, ``transaction``, ``statement``
   * - ``pgbouncer.autodb_pool_size``